 The only way James can earn parole is by traveling back in time—however, it’s not as awesome as it sounds.
 James is given the daunting task of preventing the start of the 1996 plague.

-Suit Up and Stream These Pandemic Movies
+Suit Up for These Pandemic Movies

 Pandemic movies are always horrifying, mostly because of their haunting realism.
 That said, binge-watching these films will definitely make you want to wash your hands more often.